 Price & Similar Monitors

-While the Sceptre E205W-16003R is an overall good monitor for the price, there are a lot better models available nowadays that are only slightly more expensive.
+While the Sceptre E205W-16003R is an overall good monitor for the price, there are a lot better models available nowadays that are only a tad more expensive.

 - Good pixel density